joelplourde4/cceh-alert/README.md

 ```

 Note:
-You must provide the WEBHOOK_URL to receive alerts.
+You must provide the WEBHOOK_URL as an environment variable to receive alerts.